C L A C K A M A S C O U N T Y

 Before you apply: Take a look at the Patrol Deputy hiring process checklist.

-We’re looking for highly motivated, self-directed candidates with strong communication and interpersonal skills for Patrol Deputy, Recruit.
+We're actively recruiting highly motivated, self-directed candidates with strong communication and interpersonal skills to create a pool of candidates eligible for current and future vacancies for Patrol Deputy, Recruit.

 After approximately one year of employment, successful completion of the Department of Public Safety Standards and Training (DPSST) Academy and the CCSO Field Training and Evaluation Program (FTEP) Deputy Sheriff, Recruit employees are moved to the Deputy Sheriff ($37.82 - $48.43 per hour) classification.